Antifeedant

 Antifeedants are chemicals produced by plants (phytochemicals) which repel insects through distaste.
-Alternative names for antifeedants are: antifeeding compounds, feeding deterrents, feeding rejectants, feeding suppressants, feeding inhibitors, gustatory repellents, phagodepressants, anorexigenics and anti-appetants.
+Alternative names for antifeedants are antifeeding compounds, feeding deterrents, feeding rejectants, feeding suppressants, feeding inhibitors, gustatory repellents, phagodepressants, anorexigenics, and anti-appetants.

 Definition

 Antifeedants are most generally defined as chemicals that act at low concentrations and are perceived by specialized taste receptors (gustatory receptors).
-Other definitions both narrower and broader appear in the literature.
+Other definitions, both narrower and broader appear in the literature.

-A chemical that repels insects though smell rather than taste, acting on the insect's smell receptors (olfactory receptors), is defined as a repellent and is not usually characterised as an antifeedant.
+A chemical that repels insects through smell rather than taste, acting on the insect's smell receptors (olfactory receptors), is defined as a repellent and is not usually characterised as an antifeedant.
 Insecticidal compounds produced by plants will obviously stop an insect from feeding, but these are not classified as antifeedants.
-It is however possible that a chemical may act as an antifeedant against one species and as an insecticide against another (see azadirachtin).
+It is, however, possible that a chemical may act as an antifeedant against one species and as an insecticide against another (see azadirachtin).

-The production of antifeedants is one of several mechanisms plants use to stop herbivores eating them.
+The production of antifeedants is one of several mechanisms plants use to stop herbivores from eating them.

 Not all plants produce antifeedants.
 Since they are not essential for the life of a plant, they are classed as secondary metabolites.

-Antifeedants are signalling molecules (semiochemicals).
-Since they are advantageous to the producing organism (plant) to the detriment of another organism (insect) they are classed as allomones.
+Antifeedants are signaling molecules (semiochemicals).
+Since they are advantageous to the producing organism (plant) to the detriment of another organism (insect), they are classed as allomones.

 Biochemical mode of action

-Insects have sweet, bitter, sour, salty and umami taste (gustatory) receptors, as do humans.
-In general compounds that are sweet or bitter to a human are sweet or bitter to insects.
-Antifeedants may activate a receptor (e.g. bitter receptor) causing distaste or may block a receptor which would stimulate feeding (e.g. sweet receptor) causing the insect to look elsewhere for a suitable food source.
+Insects have sweet, bitter, sour, salty, and umami taste (gustatory) receptors, as do humans.
+In general, compounds that are sweet or bitter to a human are sweet or bitter to insects.
+Antifeedants may activate a receptor (e.g., bitter receptor), causing distaste, or may block a receptor which would stimulate feeding (e.g., sweet receptor), causing the insect to look elsewhere for a suitable food source.
 Many antifeedants are bitter.

 Insects have gustatory receptors on various parts of the body, not only on the mouth parts.
 Some can taste with their feet (tarsi).
 An insect moving away after detecting an antifeedant with its tarsi and without biting into the plant is sometimes referred to as an irritant mechanism or a suppressant.

 Insects can become habituated to antifeedants and can even evolve over generations to use ‘repellents’ to identify plants for consumption.

 Chemical types

 Koul lists about 900 compounds with antifeedant activity.
 Antifeedants can be found among all the major classes of secondary metabolites.
 However, the most potent antifeedants are terpenoids.
 This is also the group with the greatest number and diversity of known antifeedants.
-Amongst terpenoids, limonoids are well studied and the most potent example is azadirachtin A.
+Amongst terpenoids, limonoids are well studied, and the most potent example is azadirachtin A.